-“The street is the river of life, the place where we come to together, the pathway to the center.” —William “Holly” Whyte
+“The street is the river of life, the place where we come together, the pathway to the center.” —William “Holly” Whyte

 Our streets are the greatest obstacle, and greatest opportunity, for changing our cities, and for changing how humanity thrives, and survives out of our current health, equity, and economic crises.
 Streets that are actively shaped, and loved, by their communities, sustain local economic inclusion, anchor social life, define culture.
 Such streets are a fundamental building block of civilization and driver of prosperity.
 But around the world this building block is weak.